 I've been working on two or three long term projects :

--The Grow 73 Nature Trail intergenerational project is into the next phase so working with the brilliant community gardening group and fantastic sculptor Rob Mulholland to create the story inspired trail is something I'm really excited about with the trail ready to launch hopefully by Christmas.
+-The Grow 73 Nature Trail intergenerational project is into the next phase so working with the brilliant community gardening group and fantastic sculptor Rob Mulholland to create the story inspired trail is something I'm really excited about with the trail ready to launch hopefully just after Christmas.
 You can follow the progress here: https://grow73naturetrail.wordpress.com/

 -A Kist in Thyme has also emerged!
 The artwork created by some of the groups, the handwritten stories and photos from the project has just had a fantastic month on exhibition at The Scottish Storytelling Centre in Edinburgh we've had some awesome feedback and it looks like it'll be going to a couple more major venues in 2018, so do keep in touch if you'd like to get the chance to see it and hear the stories!
 Students from the schools and headteacher Lindsey MacNair have helped every step of the way, a really great example of how creative storytelling can enhance learning and engage students and the wider community.
 Take a look at the blog if you get the chance: www.botanicafabula.co.uk/apps/blog/categories/show/2116560-a-kist-in-thym

 I'm also guest hosting Folklore Thursday on Twitter on the 26th of October for everyone's fave Halloween special from 6.30 til 8pm so do come along and regale me with your best folktales, and folkloric facts and say hello @HerbalStorytell and @FolkloreThurs .
 I've got quite a lot of writing to catch up with my last post for Folklore Thursday is here: http://folklorethursday.com/folktales/meadow-dandelion-chippewa-folktale/#sthash.MsZUkDWp.dpbs